fosslinux/live-bootstrap/parts.rst

 bison 2.3
 =========

-This is an older version of bison required for the bison files in perl 5.10.1.
+This is an older version of bison required for the bison files in older perls.
 We backwards-bootstrap this from 3.4.1, using 3.4.1 to compile the bison files in 2.3.
 This parser works sufficiently well for perl 5.10.1.